anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-intro.md

 * Explain what kinds of collaboration are and aren't allowed
 * Explain the overall timeline of when assignments are due and when exams occur
 * List and explain the Recurse social rules
+* Explain the difference between an *algorithm* and a *program*
+* Edit and run Python programs embedded in the textbook

 ## Advanced Learning Objectives
 The following objectives should  be mastered by each student during and following our class session through our in-class work: